Explore the Metatheatricality in Hamlet.

 The 1980 Royal Shakespeare Company production of Hamlet, directed by John Barton and starring Michael Pennington as Hamlet, has been perhaps the most self-consciously metatheatrical production of this play, bringing the idea of Hamlet as a theatrical experience to its ultimate conclusion.
 The set, designed by Ralph Koltai, consisted of a makeshift platform set on the larger stage, transforming the image of Elsinore from a figurative stage into a literal one.
 As Irving Wardle wrote in his Times review on 3 July 1980, "Where is Elsinore?
 It is a stage.
 Who is Hamlet?
 A man who may not be able to take action but who can always put on a show."
 The entire production was designed to be perceived as a performance, with the actors changing costume onstage in sight of the audience, "entering" as they stepped onto the platform and taking the props from a prop basket.
 Anne Barton stresses, in her Introduction to the Penguin edition, which was reprinted in part in the Playbill for the production and which, presumably, influenced her husband's concept, that "Hamlet as a whole is concerned to question and cross the boundaries" between "dramatic representation" and "life".
 The resulting staging made that perfectly clear.
 Every aspect of this production focused on the theatrical, and, as Michael Pennington realized, this emphasis helped him find justification for some of the textual imbalances that he had found in Hamlet's use of language:

-and life, runs right through the play, and was beginning to influence my reception
+Clearly the distinction between self-dramatization and real feeling, theatricality and life, runs right through the play, and was beginning to influence my reception of the text; and soon the theatrical world itself hampers, cloaks and property swords began to appear in rehearsals.

 Barton had taken Shakespeare's verbal metatheatricality and physicalized it to a degree that had not been done before.
 In the process, he had given his actors a new tool with which to explore Shakespeare's most internal characters.